 Have a contest to see who can memorize the most numbers in pi.
 We did this last year and Kiddo beat me handily.

-See our list of pi day activities.
+See our full list of pi day activities.

 Show your kids these awesome color visualizations of π data.